Crowded meeting with few masks ‘foolish,’ Utah governor says

-SALT LAKE CITY (AP) — People crowding into a public meeting in Utah to push for an exception to mask requirements in schools was rather “foolish” and reflects an “almost mob mentality,” Republican Gov. Gary Herbert said Thursday.
+SALT LAKE CITY (AP) — People crowding into a public meeting in Utah to push for an exception to mask requirements in schools was “foolish” and suggested an “almost mob mentality” on the issue, Republican Gov. Gary Herbert said Thursday.

 Herbert spoke the day after local officials in Utah County abruptly canceled the meeting because the crowd did not follow social-distancing guidelines meant to slow the spread of the coronavirus.
+Utah, like many states, has been experiencing a surge of coronavirus cases in recent months.

-The county commissioners had planned to vote on whether or not to ask for a partial exemption from Herbert’s statewide mask mandate for schools.
-Attendees in Provo, south of Salt Lake City, booed after the commissioners opted to push the vote to a later date because of health concerns.
-Video footage showed the meeting was packed with people who opposed the mandate, very few of whom were wearing masks.
+The three-member county commissioners had planned to vote on whether to ask for a partial exemption from Herbert’s statewide mask mandate for schools.
+Attendees at the board meeting in Provo booed after the commissioners opted to push the vote to a later date because of health concerns.

-Masks can prevent the spread of the disease by catching respiratory droplets that contain the virus when people exhale or cough.
-Health experts say they are a key tool in allowing the resumption of economic activity and schools.
-Critics argue mask mandates overstep government power.
+Video footage showed the meeting was packed with people who opposed the mandate, few of whom were wearing masks.

 “I think the experts will tell us that’s kind of a foolish action,” Herbert said.
 “People get caught up in almost a mob mentality … there’s a better way to dialog with leadership.”

-The proposal from Utah County Commissioner Bill Lee would have the county health director ask state officials for a “compassionate exemption” from the mandate Herbert issued last week.
+The proposal from Utah County Commissioner Bill Lee would have the county health director ask state officials for a “compassionate exemption” from the mask mandate issued last week by Herbert.

 Commissioners Tanner Ainge and Nathan Ivie voted in favor of postponing the meeting.
 Lee voted against it.